 NUMNIGHX denotes the length of a hospital inpatient stay.
-For stays beginning in 2016 and ending in 2017, this variable would include the nights associated with the entire visit.
+For stays beginning in 2018 and ending in 2019, this variable would include the nights associated with the entire visit.
 It was edited using the above mentioned begin and end dates of the hospital inpatient stay (Section 2.5.3.1).
 If the dates were unknown, then NUMNIGHX was imputed.
-Starting in 2017, NUMNIGHT (number of nights in the hospital) is removed from the file.